ClaraLovesFunk/Retriever/README.md

 here you find:

-1. Paradigm: the thesis' underlying online experiment, created with PsychoPy3 and (a lot of) Python
+1. Experiment: the thesis' underlying online experiment, created with PsychoPy3 and (a lot of) Python
 2. Stimuli: stimuli sequences (called "BIG") created and checked with MATLAB
 3. Analysis: the analyses of reaction times (RT) and accuracy (ACC) shown in the behavioral data using MATLAB
 4. Thesis: my thesis